m5dev1000/M5-Clicker-Hamster/README.md

 # M5-Clicker-Hamster
 I made a Clicker Hamster game which you just click on it.
-This is my first project in Arduino IDE! (:
+This is my second project in Arduino IDE! (:
-This is just a simple clicker game.
+This is just a simple clicker game with a picture of a cute hamster in the background .
 If you want to edit it use the "CLICKERGAME.ino".
-If you want to add a cute hamster in the background you need the to use the "HAMSTER_CLICKER_RELEASE" files to flash it in the build/release folders, in order to edit this version use the "CLICKER_HAMSTER_RELEASE.ino".
+The files for flashing it are in the release or the build folder.
+If you want for me to make it on other M5 devices contact me on Discord "goodbucks".